In the guide

 Marking

-Part-worn tyres (except retreads) should have an ECE approval mark (for example, E11) and a speed and load capacity index (for example, 76 S) moulded into the sidewall at the time of manufacture.
+Part-worn tyres (except retreads) must have an ECE approval mark (for example, E11) and a speed and load capacity index (for example, 76 S) moulded into the sidewall at the time of manufacture.

 In addition, all types of part-worn tyres must be marked 'PART-WORN' in upper case letters at least 4 mm high.